Olympic symbols: Motto and creed

-The original Olympic motto is the hendiatris "Citius, Altius, Fortius" which is Latin for "Faster, Higher, Stronger".
+The original Olympic motto is the hendiatris "Citius, Altius, Fortius," (Note: /la-x-classic/, Anglicised pronunciation /la/, SIT-ee-us-_-ALT-ee-us-_-FORT-ee-us) Latin for "Faster, Higher, Stronger" (also "Swifter, Higher, Stronger.")
 The motto was proposed by Pierre de Coubertin upon the creation of the IOC.
 Coubertin borrowed it from his friend Henri Didon, a Dominican priest who was an athletics enthusiast.
 Coubertin said that "these three words represent a programme of moral beauty.
 The aesthetics of sport are intangible".
 The motto was introduced at the 1924 Summer Olympics in Paris.
 Coubertin's Olympic ideals are expressed in the Olympic creed:

-"The most important thing in the Olympic Games is not to win but to take part, just as the most important thing in life is not the triumph but the struggle.
-The essential thing is not to have conquered but to have fought well."